 A: Crying.

-Q: How would you describe yourself in 1 word or less?
+Q: Describe yourself in one word or less?

 A: Anti-floccinaucinihilipilificative.